hrishi-mane/RetrofitApp/README.md

-## A REST app that consumes and displays the data from the Remote APi
+## A REST app that consumes and displays the data from the Remote Api

 ## The app is implemented using:
 1. Kotlin language